gmlang/gmlang.github.io/index.md

 ![](image/gmlang.jpg)

-### If you need data science or machine learning solutions...
+### If you need data science or machine learning solutions ...

 Please reach out.
 I will talk to you for FREE for 20 minutes, and follow up with a proposal of solutions.
 You can take a look at some of my [past projects and demos](https://cabaceo.com/consulting/).

-### If you want to become great at R...
+### If you want to become great at R ...

 Check out the community at [MasterR.org](https://masterr.org) where you can get high quality training materials for FREE.
 I've also written two R books: